hanabi/hanabi.github.io/docs/level-14.md

 ### The Double Bluff (DB)

 - Sometimes, you see that two players in a row have playable *Finesse Position* cards.
 However, they are unrelated, so you can't get them both played with a *Double Finesse*.
-In this situation, by performing a clue that looks like a *Finesse* or a *Bluff* which resolves after two blindplays instead of one, you can get both cards played.
+In this situation, by performing a clue that looks like a *Finesse* or a *Bluff* which resolves after two blind-plays instead of one, you can get both cards played.
-- Like with *Bluffs*, if the type of clue does not connect to **Both** blind-played cards, all players should realize that a double bluff has occurred, and not attempt to blindplay any more cards.
+- Like with *Bluffs*, if the type of clue does not connect to **Both** blind-played cards, all players should realize that a double bluff has occurred, and not attempt to blind-play any more cards.
 - Also like with *Bluffs*, *Double Bluffs* may only be performed from *Bluff Seat*, and must be demonstrated immediately.
-In other words, both blindplays must occur on the two turns directly following the clue.
+In other words, both blind-plays must occur on the two turns directly following the clue.
 - A *Double Bluff* is possible with any good touched card which is not yet playable (Note that this is only if, for example, the *5 Color Ejection* and *5 Number Discharge* from future levels do not apply).
-Thus, the clue recipient should be very careful to note down all possibilities that explain the two blindplays that she observed.
+Thus, the clue recipient should be very careful to note down all possibilities that explain the two blind-plays that she observed.
 First, she should note all possibilities that would compel the first *Double Bluffed* player to respond by playing his *First Finesse Position*.
-Then, she should erase all possibilities that would not cause the second *Double Bluffed* player to blindplay, namely, any possiblities for a true finesse not requiring their contribution, and any valid *Bluffs*.
+Then, she should erase all possibilities that would not cause the second *Double Bluffed* player to blind-play, namely, any possibilities for a true finesse not requiring their contribution, and any valid *Bluffs*.
 - There are many different types of *Double Bluffs*, and some examples are given below.

 <br />